dammaer/bulk-record-mifare-id-in-hikvision/README.md

 # or create a new user student if the remaining users are full
 python record_mifare_id.py -a 85EF77B4 7290FDE1 -n student
 ```
-* Removing all users and their Mifare cards
+* Removing all users and their mifare cards
 ```bash
 # This will remove all users with the name "student" and their mifare cards
 python record_mifare_id.py -c -n student